jiwoongbio/FMAP/README.md

 Options: -h       display this help message
+         -c       use CPM values instead of RPKM values -i FLOAT minimum percent identity [80]
+         -l FILE  tab-delimited text file with the first column having protein names and the second column having the sequence lengths
+         -o FILE  tab-delimited text file with the first column having protein names and the second column having the orthology names
+         -d FILE  tab-delimited text file with the first column having orthology names and the second column having the definitions
-         -c       use CPM values instead of RPKM values -w FILE  tab-delimited text file with the first column having read names and the second column having the weights
+         -w FILE  tab-delimited text file with the first column having read names and the second column having the weights
 ```